Sira0909/TUIFlashcards/README.md

-A TUI program for studying flashcards, using the NCURSES library. not done yet
+A TUI program for studying flashcards, using the NCURSES library.

 <h1> FEATURES: </h1>
 - Create and edit flashcard sets from within the program <br />